FG Releases $122 Billion Investment Plan for Power Sector, Postpones Electrification Deadline

 Presently, Nigeria's on-grid electricity supply is predominantly sourced from gas-fired and hydroelectric power plants in an 80:20 ratio.

-About $122 billion is planned for investment into the power sector over a period of two decades.
+Nigerian government to invest $122 billion in the power sector to address Nigeria's electricity crisis.
 Photo credit: Adebayo Adelabu/Pius Utomi Ekpei

 Source: Twitter

-To change this, the plan will incorporate a range of energy sources from hydrogen, solar photovoltaic systems, biomass, wind energy, gas projects enhanced with carbon capture, utilization, and storage (CCUS) technologies, nuclear power, concentrated solar power, and bioenergy.
+To change this, the plan will incorporate a range of energy sources from hydrogen, solar photovoltaic systems, biomass, wind energy, and gas projects enhanced with carbon capture, utilisation, and storage (CCUS) technologies, nuclear power, concentrated solar power, and bioenergy.

 This investment proposal was contained in the newly released 2024 Nigeria Integrated Resource Plan and the National Integrated Electricity Policy (NIEP), the PUNCH reports.